-Bariatric Surgery Repair in Montclair, NJ
+Bariatric Surgery Repair in New Jersey

 Endoscopic bariatric surgery repair is an advanced technique for repairing post-operative problems related to bariatric surgery.
 As a leader in the field of endoscopic bariatric surgery repair, Dr. Shaikh of the Center for Bariatric Endoscopy helps the patients of New Jersey and around the world remain successful in their obesity-related lifestyle changes.